apakhbari/CheatSheets/Monitoring/Zabbix/zabbix_course.md

 - For restarting userParameters in zabbix-agent, you don't need to restart zabbix-agent.service.
 You can use ``` $ zabbix_agent2 -R userparameter_reload ```
 - Preprocessing in Items happens before saving in DB
 - In a host, all Item's keys should be unique
+- Zabbix Host is more of a namespace so it does not have to be assigned to a VM/Server with actual IP
+- use ` zabbix-java-gateway ` for monitoring java apps.
+You need to set config of ` javaGateWay & StartJavaPollers `  inside zabbix_servevr.conf file
+- For an API health chcek, we use ` web-scenario ` , If there is an API that we want to request for some data, we need to use ` HTTP AGENT `
+- Zabbix Server can't have load balancing but can be fail telorant.
+We can have passive zabbix servers for disaster

 ## Commands
+- ` $ zabbix_serevr -R config_cache_reload `
+- ` $ zabbix_serevr -R ha_status ` --> shows which passive cluster server is now online

 # Hands On